 - Here's a curious case of this that is also a crossover: Sakura and the Scottish School of Magic as well as its sequel Sakura and the Whirlwind of Discovery.
 It manages to fit smoothly into canon without contradicting it.

 - Popular in Warrior Cats fanfiction, with stories being set either before or after the established canon but in the same universe; also, fics in the same style in different locations, like America.

 - Most Battle Royale fanfiction tends to be the first type, ignoring everything but the base premise - young people killing each other in an isolated location with a variety of weapons over a short time period.
 Besides some version of the explosive collars and danger zones, absolutely everything else, including the specific rules of the Program, are alterable by the writer.
+Also, the setting is likely to be changed from an alternate version of Japan to an alternate version of the author's own country of origin.
 That said, the original characters/plotlines are considered archetypal.
 Survival of the Fittest and 72 Hours are examples of this.

 - Similar to the Battle Royale example, a lot of The Hunger Games fan fiction is this.
 We are told from the beginning that the basic premise (24 teenagers forced by a cruel government into a Deadly Game each year, with only one victor allowed to survive) has been going on for 73 years before the main characters really enter the story, so there is plenty of room for fan fiction.
 A less common type II variant involves a canon character as a mentor in the Games, trying to keep an original character tribute alive.